Reading Company: Post-railroad: 1976–present

 On April 1, 1976, the Reading Company sold its railroad assets to the newly formed Consolidated Railroad Corporation (Conrail), leaving it with 650 real estate assets, some coal properties, and 52 abandoned rights-of-way.
 As of 1999, most former Reading lines are now part of Norfolk Southern Railway (NS), as a result of the Conrail split between NS and CSX Transportation.
 It had sold 350 of the real estate tracts by the time it left bankruptcy in 1980.

-In the late 1980s, a Los Angeles-based lawyer named James Cotter gained control of the corporation through his holding company, the Craig Corporation, and used its assets to finance his movie theater chains in Puerto Rico, Australia and New Zealand.
-The company sold one of its last railroad-related assets, the Reading Terminal Headhouse, in 1991.
-In 1996, Cotter reorganized the company as Reading Entertainment.
+In the late 1980s, a Los Angeles-based lawyer, James Cotter, gained control of the corporation through his holding company, the Craig Corporation, and used its assets to finance his movie theater chains in Puerto Rico, Australia, and New Zealand.
+In 1991, the company sold one of its last railroad-related assets, the Reading Terminal Headhouse.
+Five years later, in 1996, Cotter reorganized the company as Reading Entertainment.
 On December 31, 2001, both Reading Entertainment and Craig Corporation merged into and with Citadel Holding Corporation, another Cotter company.

 The successor company was renamed Reading International Inc. with two classes of stock: Non-Voting Class A shares (NASDAQ: RDI) and Voting Class B shares (NASDAQ: RDIB).

-Preserved locomotives
+Preserved steam locomotives

 A total of nine steam locomotives that once served the company are still preserved.